Time-optimal self-stabilizing leader election in population protocols: Preliminaries

 We now consider a variation called the \emph{roll call process}, where every agent starts with a $\Met$ containing a single entry: their unique ID.
 The agents update with $a.\Met\gets(a.\Met\cup b.\Met)$.
 Let $R_n$ be the number of interactions to reach the terminal configuration where $\mathtt{a.set}$ contains all $n$ IDs for every $a\in\Agents$.

 Again, we will consider processes that are stochastically dominated by $R_n$.
 We can view the roll call process as the spreading of $n$ epidemics in parallel.
 Note that the roll call process as described takes exponential states, but it also gives an upper bound for any constant number of epidemics spreading in parallel.
 We find that asymptotically $R_n$ is 1.5 times larger than $T_n$.
+This result about the expected value was shown independently in \cite{casteigts2020sharp, RandomExchangesMoon,RandomExchangesSteele,RandomExchangesHaigh}.
+The results we give here use a different technique which also gives our required large deviation bounds on the time for the roll call process.

 \begin{lemmarep} Let $R_n$ be the number of interactions for the roll call process to complete.
 Then $\IE[R_n] \sim 1.5n\ln n$.
 Also $\IP[R_n > 3n\ln n] < \frac{1}{n}$. \end{lemmarep}

 \begin{proof} Notice that in the roll call process, each individual ID spreads as a two-way epidemic.
 Thus we have $n$ epidemic processes happening in parallel; however they are not independent.